Andrek01/AlexaCamProxy4P3/README.md

 Please try out what value fits to your setup and Cam´s.

-proxy_url : Your public DynDNS-URL.
+proxy_url : Your Domain where the AlexaCamProxy4P3 is reachable

 proxy_credentials: User:Password, this are the settings for the CamProxy himself, you can define it as wish